• Templates

 Photo by Masaaki Komori on Unsplash

-Feng Shui is an ancient Chinese philosophy about how our lives are influenced by our interactions with our environment.
-If we allow Qi (pronounced 'chi'), the vital life force or energy linking all living things, to flow in our lives, we achieve balance with the natural world around us.
+Feng Shui is an ancient Chinese philosophy that examines how our lives are influenced by our interactions with our environment.
+It’s believed that the arrangement and flow of energy, known as qi, can have a profound impact on our well-being and success.
+By optimizing the placement of objects and structures in our surroundings, Feng Shui aims to create a harmonious and balanced atmosphere that promotes positive energy and enhances various aspects of our lives.
+If we allow Qi (pronounced “chi”), the vital life force or energy linking all living things, to flow in our lives, we achieve balance with the natural world around us.

 The Principles of Feng Shui